DonTseTse/sendmail2mailgun/README.md

 ### Mailgun API account configurations
 - *Mailgun account configurations* in `mailgun_api_account_configurations_folder`

+Variable definitions are taken into account in this type of file:
+- `domain`
+- `key`

 # Logging
 `sendmail2mailgun` provides fully configurable logging capabilities.
 It's able to handle stdout and classic file logging, each with